Intercoin/VotingContract/README.md

 ## Lifecycle of Vote
 * deploy( or got) contract which method we will be call from voting contract. for example `<address contract1>` and method "counter" which increment internal variable
 * got contract of Community and roles name. for example `<address community>` and role "members"
-* creation VotingContract with params
+* creation VotingContract and call init method with params
    *   voteTitle = "My First Vote
    *   blockNumberStart = 11105165
    *   blockNumberEnd =  11155165